 This is a community water system.
-Source is one well, supplied through two pressurized tanks maintaining the pressure throughout the distribution system.
+Source is one well, supplied through an atmospheric tank utilizing two booster pumps providing the system pressure throughout the distribution system.
+This was modified to this configuration this past year to accommodate the new homes being built to the south entrance and the future homes to be built to the north east section of the subdivision.
 We routinely monitor for contaminants in the drinking water according to Federal and State laws.
 The tables reflect the results of our monitoring for the period of January 1st 2007 to December 31st, 2007 or the most recent monitoring results.

 We here at the City of Wasilla work to provide top quality water to every tap.

-In the wake of 9-11 we ask that all our customers help us protect your water source, which are the heart of your community, your way of life and your children's future.
+In the wake of 9-11 we ask that all our customers help us protect your water sources, which are the heart of our community, our way of life and our children's future.